fehawen/arch-guide/docs/XPS.md

 ## Keymap

-Make typing commands a bit easier by setting a temporary keymap (Swedish layout in my case) for the current session.
+Make typing commands a bit easier by setting a temporary keymap (Swedish layout for example) for the current session.

 Permanent keymap will be set later on.